diw-666/diw-666/README.md

 ### I'm Yasiru Vithana.

-Currently a Data Science Undergraduate at SLIIT Analyst
+Currently a Data Science Undergraduate at SLIIT